 In addition to proving medical negligence, you must also demonstrate that the injuries and damages you sustained were caused by negligent care.
 In other words, you must show that, but for the negligent care you received, you would not have suffered the injuries and damages that you sustained.
 Proving medical malpractice cases can be difficult, but our attorneys can make the process easier because we have the experience, resources, knowledge, and medical expert contacts necessary to pursue your claim.

 Common Types of Medical Malpractice Cases in Charleston

-Medical negligence can occur in any medical setting, including in the doctor’s office, laboratory, hospital, surgical center, emergency room, and rehabilitation facility.
-Common types of medical malpractice cases that we handle include the following:
+Medical negligence and medical malpractice can occur in any medical setting, including in the doctor’s office, laboratory, hospital, surgical center, emergency room, and rehabilitation facility.
+Common types of medical malpractice cases in health care that we handle include:

 - Surgical errors

 - Failure to diagnose

 What Compensation is Available in a Medical Malpractice Lawsuit?

 Compensation in medical malpractice cases generally depends on the extent of your physical injuries, emotional damages, and related out-of-pocket expenses.
 In terms of your physical injuries, the more severe your injuries are, the more your compensation will typically be due to higher medical expenses and emotional damages.
 For example, if you suffered significant injuries due to medical malpractice that require long-term medical care and future surgeries and treatment, your compensation will include your anticipated future medical costs.
 It will also include the pain and suffering you have experienced and the long-term pain and suffering you will continue to experience.
 If your injuries are permanent or they are expected to impact your life expectancy and quality of life, your compensation will include increased emotional damages, such as mental anguish and decreased quality of life.